Le conditionnel: the Conditional in French

 - Est-ce que tu pourrais me prêter un peu d’argent ?Could you lend me some money, please?

-How to conjugate le conditionnel in French
+How to conjugate the conditionnel présent

 We form the conditionnel présent by adding the imparfait endings to the stem of the futur simple form of the verb.